-Prepare pre-built VM image, heat template files and scripts
+1. Prepare pre-built VM image, heat template files and scripts

-VM image: this is the image with PROX compiled, as shown in previous section.
+VM image: this is the image with PROX compiled, as shown in the previous section.

-Adjust the heat template, environment variables and automation scripts based on your environment:
+Adjust the heat template, environment variables, and automation scripts based on your environment: ( These files are available in this github repository.)

 environment.yaml